 The Kidneys Clean the Blood.
-Keep Giving Them too Much to do Leads to Kidney Disease in Dogs….
+Giving Them too Much to do Leads to Kidney Disease in Dogs….

 Kidneys filter waste such as salt, toxins and debris from the constantly active immune system.
 They also remove the waste products from metabolism, keeping it blood clean and able to do it’s job.
 All the extracted wast